-- Students in violation of driving and parking regulations listed above risk suspension, revoked driving privileges, and/or vehicle being towed or booted at the owner's expense. - Anyone applying for and receiving parking permits fully understand their responsibility in following these rules and regulations. - Anyone who hits/damages another vehicle and fails to report it immediately will lose his/her driving privileges. - Excessive tardies in any or all classes could result in loss of parking privileges.
+- Students in violation of driving and parking regulations listed above risk suspension, revoked driving privileges, and/or vehicle being towed or booted at the owner's expense. - Anyone applying for and receiving parking permits fully understands their responsibility in following these rules and regulations.

+- Anyone who hits/damages another vehicle and fails to report it immediately will lose his/her driving privileges. - Excessive tardies in any or all classes could result in loss of parking privileges.

-Student Name (Please Print)
+Student Name (Please Pri int) ,

-has permission to drive the vehicle(s) described on the reverse side of this form to ECRA administrative staff.
-I have read the abovementioned rules and regulations and it is understood that the violation of any of the parking regulations listed above may result in suspension, revoked driving privileges and/or vehicle being towed or booted at the owner's expense.
+mentioned rules and regulations a and it is understood that the violat of this form to ECRA administrative staff.
+I have read the above ion of any of the parking regulations listed above may result in or booted at the owner's expense.

 Parent Signature

-Home

-Phone # Work Phone #
+Home Phone # Work Phone #